"Faith is taking the first step even when you don't see the whole staircase." Martin Luther King Jr.

 --National Coffee Milkshake Day: on these hot days, this sounds pretty good; nice change from the super sweet.

---One Voice Day: a global movement to promote the Universal Peace Covenant, a 577-word pledge and plea to bring families, countries, and the world together in peaceful co-existence; started in 1996, the pledge is read aloud at 6 p.m.
+--One Voice Day: today is a global movement to promote the Universal Peace Covenant, a 577-word pledge and plea to bring families, countries, and the world together in peaceful co-existence; started in 1996, the pledge is read aloud at 6 p.m.
 UTC, which is 2 p.m.
 EDT.